Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBAuth/Readme.md

 <img src="https://mumbleideas.it/wp-content/uploads/2017/12/Mumble-anim-300.gif" alt="Mumble Logo" title="Mumble Logo">

-## Nooko 3: Auth Usage
+## MBurger: Auth Usage

-If your project is configured to register users you can use the "Auth" features of Nooko3.
+If your project is configured to register users you can use the "Auth" features of MBurger.
-You will need to check the `Nooko3AuthTasks` class, where you will find all static methods to use authentication API, both with "action" and "listener" approach.
+You will need to check the `MBurgerAuthTasks` class, where you will find all static methods to use authentication API, both with "action" and "listener" approach.

 ### Register a new user

-If you wish to register a new user you will have to call the `Nooko3AuthTasks.registerUser(...)` method.
+If you wish to register a new user you will have to call the `MBurgerAuthTasks.registerUser(...)` method.
 Be aware that a Nooko user contains these fields, some required, some unrequired, some autofilled when registering:

 - (Auto-filled) **ID**